If you can't wait for the latest major feature update to Windows 10, these are the options available to you.

 The easiest way to get the update

+Once the update appears, you can select "Download and install now".
 If you get the message "Your device is up to date", then your machine is not scheduled to receive the update straight away.
-Microsoft is using machine-learning system to determine when PCs are ready to receive the update, as part of the update's phased rollout, so it may be some time before it arrives on your machine.
+Microsoft is using machine-learning to determine when PCs are ready to receive the update, as part of the update's phased rollout, so it may be some time before it arrives on your machine.

 You can also manually install the update by following the instructions under the heading Download the update below.